 Foods that are high in saturated fat include:

 Trans fats, also called partially hydrogenated oils, come from liquid vegetable oils that have been industrially processed to turn them into a solid product, such as shortening or margarine.
-Trans fats are used to make many processed and fried foods, including:
+Trans fats are used to make many friend and processed foods, including:

 The AHA recommends that those trying to manage or lower their cholesterol levels remove trans fats from their diet entirely, as they can raise LDL and lower HDL cholesterol levels more than any other food.